dankuck/dankuck.github.io/_posts/2016-12-12-four-sciences.md

 <p>If you ask for a real definition of Science, you get this one.
 Science is about eliminating false hypotheses.
 Narrowing down the remaining list until you're left with just one theory that predicts every move of the thing you're studying.</p>

 <p>When chemists wanted to know if carbon atoms had 5 or 6 or 7 electrons, they used this Science to <a href="https://www.quora.com/How-did-the-scientists-find-out-the-number-of-protons-in-an-atom">figure it out</a>.
 Some hypotheses were proposed.
 Those hypotheses each predicted a measurement.
-When measurements were taken, the failing hypotheses were throw out.
+When measurements were taken, the failing hypotheses were thrown out.
 Right in the garbage with your dreams.</p>

 <p>What about dogs?
 Did Science prove they are mammals?
 Imagine one day a young hairy guy with a club walked out of his cave and looked at the animals around him.
 Some of them had scales and laid eggs.
 They were not like him.
 Some others had hair and their babies drank milk.
 Just like his babies.
 So he classified them in the same group as himself.</p>